Fraud Tools

 Return evaluation

-Report fraud: Inform Loop that a return deemed high risk has been confirmed as returns fraud or abuse.
+• Report fraud: Confirm that this return has been identified as fraud or abuse.

 Returns dashboard